mtov/engsoftmoderna/en/chapter2.md

 such as recruiting new employees, dismissals, promotions, transfers, and training initiatives.

-* Performance evaluation: Managers are tasked with assessing whether the Scrum teams are providing value to the organization.
+* Performance evaluation: Managers are also tasked with assessing whether the Scrum teams are providing value to the organization.